 Sample ISA Provider Resource: Stride Funding

-One of the more recognized lenders in the financial aid industry, Stride Funding offers income sharing agreements that function as an “innovative alternative to student loans,” issued primarily to health care and STEM students in eligible programs or Title IV federal aid approved schools such as Concordia University St. Paul.
+One of the more recognized lenders in the financial aid industry, Stride Funding offers income sharing agreements that function as an “innovative alternative to student loans,” issued primarily to health care and STEM students in eligible programs or Title IV federal aid approved schools such as Concordia University St. Paul and King University.

 Stride’s simple definition of why an ISA is a smart choice for students, is that “payments tied to income give you confidence that payments remain affordable, no matter their earnings.”
 Borrowers never pay a dime if earning less than $40,000/year, providing a guarantee of financial security or reprieve from the burden of educational debt.
 Stride explains, “Because we only succeed when you do, we’re incentivized to help make your dreams a reality, which is why we provide career support and other membership benefits to each student we fund.”